ZeDerp2/bepinex-docs/articles/advanced/proton_wine.md

 ![Add "winhttp" library override in winecfg Libraries tab](images/winecfg_add_lib.png)

+> [!NOTE]
+> ### For Steam Deck/SteamOS Users only
+>
+> BepInEx will not run or generate files if you do not have `winhttp.dll` in your game's file directory.
+Download the x64 build of [BepInEx](https://github.com/BepInEx/BepInEx/releases) and drag the `winhttp.dll` file into your game's directory.
+Launching the game should now generate the necessary files for BepInEx.
+Hope this helps!

 Finally click `Apply` and you're done.
 Running the game should now run BepInEx.